SujitDevl/codepen-clone/README.md

 -Developers can create code snippets called ’pens’ and test them.

--It runs in real time.
+-It runs in real time